ShrillShrestha/ShrillShrestha/README.md

 <h2 align="center"> Namaste 🙏</h2>

 <p align="center">This is Shrill.
-I am an international undergraduate student at the University of Louisiana Monroe majoring in computer science with a minor in mathematics.
+I am an international undergraduate student at the University of Louisiana Monroe majoring in Computer Science with a minor in Mathematics.
 I love exploring around with different technologies and learning about them. <p>

 ### My Expereinces:
 - Software Developer Intern at [ULM LSBDC](https://www.louisianasbdc.org/lsbdc-at-university-of-louisiana-monroe)